 Overmolding is an injection molding process that allows an additional layer of resin to be added to an existing molded part to provide a combination of properties that a single material cannot.
-One of the most common applications is adding a layer of soft, functional, hands-on rubber-like material, usually TPE (thermoplastic elastomer), to a rigid substrate.
-Another is to change or enhance the appearance or “cosmetic” of a part by overmolding materials in different colors or finishes.
-Overmolded materials can be found on anything from medical devices and hand tools to toothbrushes, as well as gaskets and seals within components.
+One of the most common applications is adding a layer of a soft, functional, hands-on rubber-like material, usually TPE (thermoplastic elastomer), to a rigid substrate.
+Another is to change or enhance a part’s appearance or “cosmetic” by overmolding materials in different colors or finishes.
+Overmolded materials can be found on anything from medical devices and hand tools to toothbrushes and gaskets and seals within components.

-As a manufacturing process, overmolding provides excellent adhesion between dissimilar materials and eliminates the need for manual assembly of materials.
-Since the process can be automated to varying degrees, it is quite cost-effective.
-And, by reducing the complexity of assembly, it can help reduce costs and speed time-to-market for products and devices.
+As a manufacturing process, overmolding provides excellent adhesion between dissimilar materials and eliminates the need for manual assembly.
+Since the process can be automated to varying degrees, it is cost-effective.
+And reducing the complexity of assembly can help reduce costs and speed time-to-market for products and devices.
 But most importantly, it can greatly increase the range of material properties available to product developers.

 There are three main methods of overmolding

-3. Core back overmolding can only be used for very specific linear geometries.
-The mold consists of a sliding section that is pulled back after the first material is injected and set to make room for the second material to be injected.
+3. Core back overmolding can only be used for specific linear geometries.
+The mold consists of a sliding section pulled back after the first material is injected and set to allow the second material to be injected.

 All three overmolding methods layer the overmolded material onto a warm substrate, which facilitates chemical bonding.
-All three products require specialized equipment and expensive molds, but due to their high degree of automation, they are cost-effective in high-volume production, often in excess of 10,000 pieces, often in excess of 100,000 pieces.
+All three products require specialized equipment and expensive molds, but due to their high degree of automation, they are cost-effective in high-volume production, often more than 10,000 pieces, often over 100,000 pieces.

 Comparing overmolding methods